PrnceTheKiiD/South-African-Airports-Data-Analysis/README.md

    - Kimberley Airport (KIM)
    - South African Airways (SA)

-   The Data was aqcuired on Openflights.org and it is composed of 7 datasets with flight records from each relevant airport.
+   The Data was aqcuired on Openflights.org during November 2025 and it is composed of 7 datasets with flight records from each relevant airport.

    The purpose of this project is to answer these questions:
    - Which airport  has the most flight records?